hash-bang/express-jail/README.md

 **Notes:**

-* This NPM requires `fail2ban` to be installed and running to work correctly.
+* This NPM requires `fail2ban` at version `0.11.1` or later to be installed and running to work correctly.
 * This module does include a testkit but, due to the way that localhost blocking works on Linux, you will need to use an external facing IP to test it